Meet the Jesuits

 aerial view of the Regis campus that includes Jesuit House

 Fr.
-Fernando Álvarez Lara: Fr.
-Fernando is a professor of Theology and Religious Studies focusing on Latinx Theology and Ignatian Spirituality.
+Fernando Álvarez Lara is a professor of Theology and Religious Studies focusing on Latinx Theology and Ignatian Spirituality.
 Prior to becoming a Jesuit, he worked as a chemical engineer.
 He entered the Jesuits in 1998, was ordained in 2009 and is a native of El Paso, Texas and Chihuahua, Mexico.

 Fr.
-Kevin Burke: Fr.
-Burke is Vice President for Mission.
-Formerly, he was Dean and a faculty member at the Jesuit School of Theology of Santa Clara Berkeley.
+Kevin Burke just completed serving seven years as Vice President for Mission.
+Prior to his service at Regis, he was Dean and a faculty member at the Jesuit School of Theology of Santa Clara Berkeley.
 He has also worked at Regis University and Boston College.
 He entered the Jesuits in 1976, was ordained in 1986 and is a native of Laramie and Rawlins, Wyoming.

 Fr.
-Hung Pham: Fr.
-Hung Pham (class ‘93) is an alumnus and former professor of Regis University; a native of Vietnam, he immigrated to Denver in 1985.
-He currently serves as provincial assistant for formation accompanying Jesuit scholastics, brothers, and priests in formation from First Vows to Final Vows.
-He also serves as director of the Office of Ignatian Spirituality of the Province.
-He teaches, directs, and leads seminars in various topics in Ignatian Spirituality in Africa, Asia, Europe, and North America.
+Hung Pham is a 1993 alumnus and former professor of Regis University; a native of Vietnam, he immigrated to Denver in 1985.
+Previously, he served as provincial assistant for formation accompanying Jesuit scholastics, brothers, and priests in formation from First Vows to Final Vows.
+Additionally, He was the director for Office of Ignatian Spirituality.
+Currently, he teaches, directs, and leads seminars in various topics in Ignatian Spirituality in Africa, Asia, Europe, and North America.

 angels on baptismal font